Attorney Fee Awards Appeals from Florida Family Courts

 How We Can Help

-If, in a family court judgment, there are reasons for you to believe that an attorney’s fee award that you are ordered to pay in a family law cases could be reversible, I encourage you to call AAA Family Law at (407) 260-6001 and schedule an initial consultation with me, family law appeals attorney Eduardo J. Mejias.
+If, in a family court judgment, there are reasons for you to believe that an attorney’s fee award that you are ordered to pay in a family court cases could be reversible, I encourage you to call us at (407) 260-6001 and schedule an initial consultation with me, family law appeals attorney Eduardo J. Mejias.